-In today's digitalized world, there are many myths about how a successful and secure password authentication system should look like.
+In today’s digitalized world, there are many myths about how what a successful and secure password authentication system should look like.

-We at Engity have many years of experience in the field and are ready to assist you with such security checks.
 Below you will find a selection of quick test routines that allow you to evaluate the quality of an authentication system from the outside in four easy steps.

 Check the Login Solution while Registering